 I recently got a certification in ITIL® v4 Foundation (ref https://www.axelos.com/best-practice-solutions/itil).
 ITIL® is an acronym for Information Technology Infrastructure Library.
-During the preparation course, I realized that real ICT world sometimes is quite different from what technical literature suggest.
+During the preparation course, I realized that the real ICT world sometimes is quite different from what technical literature suggests.
 But I also realized that mistakes and bad habits follow a schema that repeats over years ad companies.

 So, I decided to picture a funny schema which moves on parallel tracks to what ITIL® suggests and gives a funny view of best NOT to do practices.

 I defined my model as “Information Technology Mistakes Library”.